On/off Ramps in Web3: Multi processor payments

 Are multiple processors the case of “more the merrier”?

-In Web2 payments, multi processor refers to a business working with multiple payment processors.
+In Web2 payments, multi processor is a business working with multiple payment providers.
 For example, using Adyen, Stripe, Worldpay together.
-The strategy has its pros and cons explained further in this post.
+The strategy has its pros and cons explained further ain this post.

 This post discusses the similar multi processor trend (“the more the merrier”) unfolding in the fiat to crypto on/off ramp space.